Lee Wo-shih

-Lee Wo-shih (李沃士 (Li Wòshì); born 1 April 1960) is a Taiwanese politician.
+Lee Wo-shih (李沃士 (Li Wòshì); born 1 April 1960) is a Taiwanese political scientist.
 He was the Magistrate of Kinmen County from 20 December 2009 until 25 December 2014.

+Education

+Lee graduated from National Cheng Kung University with a bachelor's degree in naval architecture and earned a master's degree in political science from Ming Chuan University.
+He then earned his Ph.D. in political science and international relations from Xiamen University.

 Political career

 On 12 January 2008, he joined the 2008 Republic of China legislative election as an independent candidate from Kinmen constituency.
 However, he lost the election.

 Kinmen County Magistrate

 2009 Kinmen County Magistrate election

 Lee was elected as the Magistrate of Kinmen County after winning the 2009 Republic of China local election under the Kuomintang on 5 December 2009 and took office on 20 December 2009.

 Cross-strait marriages

 On 10 October 2010, Li presided over a group of cross-strait marriages featuring several couples between Taiwanese and Chinese mainland people.
 The marriage was done to celebrate the national day of the Republic of China.
 The wedding ceremony featured traditional rites, such as parade floats and the couple sitting in palanquins and on horses.